ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/lets-example.md

  home-made beer from Charlie.
 Often, such systems impose limits on negative balances, and sometimes even on positive ones, in order to promote exchange in the community.

  Historically, such systems become popular during crisis times.
-For example, in Argentina, 2001, ... .
+The first system was established by Michael Linton in a Canadian town stuck in depression back in 1981.
+Local exchange trading systems were extremely popular during 1998-2002 Argentine Great Depression.
+Most LETS groups range from 50 to 250 members, with paper-based credit notes and ledger maintained by a core committee.
 However, paper-based LETS currencies have shown some problems, such as counterfeit notes, possible rogue behavior of system managers, and so on.
+So blockchain-based LETS could be superior to the old systems.

  In this article we show how LETS could be implemented on top of Ergo.
 To the best of our knowledge, this is the first implementation of such kind of community currency on top of a blockchain.